bcgov/entity/docs/Way of Working/Sprint Review.md

 #### Entities
 - Notebook to file alterations - Thor - 5 mins
-- Maintenance filings outputs - Severin or Cameron - 5 mins
+- Updated designs and implementation of BCOMP Maintenance Filings PDF Outputs for Change of Directors and Change of Address - #4230 - Severin or Cameron - 5 mins

 #### Name Request
 #### Relationships